jvm123/conntrack.sh/README.md

 ## Monitoring remote systems

 A helper script `conntrack_ssh.sh` is included for convenience.
 With it, network traffic on remote systems can be monitored as well.
-You could have done this without this helper script, its primary use case is to create notify-send messages for events on the remote system as well.
+You could have done this without this helper script, its primary use case is to create local notify-send messages for events that were recorded on the remote system.

 - `-h, --help`: Display help message
 - `--install user@hostname"`: Install the script and config file remotely